Open Now — 24/7 Plumbing

 A constantly running toilet is more than just an annoyance; it’s a common household problem that can waste a staggering amount of water and lead to skyrocketing utility bills.
 In many cases, the culprit behind this issue is a leaky toilet flapper, a small but essential component controlling the water flow from the tank to the bowl.
-If you’ve noticed your toilet tank refilling frequently, even when it hasn’t been flushed, or if you hear the telltale sound of water trickling into the bowl, it’s likely that your toilet flapper needs attention.
+If you’ve noticed your toilet tank refilling frequently, even when it hasn’t been flushed, or if you hear the telltale sound of water trickling into the bowl, your toilet flapper likely needs attention.

 Fortunately, fixing a leaky toilet flapper is a relatively simple DIY project that most homeowners can tackle with minimal tools and experience.
 By promptly addressing this issue, you can save a significant amount of water, reduce your monthly expenses, and prevent the potential for costly water damage to your bathroom floor and subfloor.